JuliaPhysics/SolidStateDetectors.jl/docs/src/man/electric_potential.md

 One contribution to the charge density $\rho(\vec{r})$ is the impurity density of the semiconductor of a detector.
 Some simple impurity density profiles are already implemented in SolidStateDetectors.jl and can be easily accessed in the configuration files.
 Note that all impurity densities are given in units of **atoms / particles** per volume.

+!!! note "Sign of the impurity density"
+    The sign of the impurity density determines whether it is p-type or n-type.

+    p-type region <-> negative sign: Holes are the majority carriers and are free to move and diffuse into the n-type region.
+        Electrons are fixed in the lattice.
+Thus, a negative fixed space charge density is left behind in the depleted p-type region.

+    n-type region <-> positive sign: Electrons are the majority carriers and are free to move and diffuse into the p-type region.
+        Holes are fixed in the lattice.
+Thus, a positive fixed space charge density is left behind in the depleted n-type region.

 ### Constant Impurity Density

 A constant impurity density throughout the detector volume can be modeled with `ConstantImpurityDensity`.